Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v2/parsers.md

 ## Example 2: Internal link parser (enclosing)
 Normally, when we include links to other parts of our app, we use the neat `[routerLink]`-directive that allows us to navigate smoothly within the single-page-app.
 However, this is not usually possible in dynamic content (inserted via `[innerHTML]` for example): Contained `<a>`-elements are rendered without Angular magic and clicking on them will reload the whole app, which is slow and costly.

-**The solution:** Let's write a custom `HookParser` that looks for internal links in dynamic content and automatically replaces them with proper `[routerLink]`s, so that they behave just like any other link in the app.
+**The solution:** Let's write a custom <a href="https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L49" target="_blank">`HookParser`</a> that looks for internal links in dynamic content and automatically replaces them with proper `[routerLink]`s, so that they behave just like any other link in the app.

 This example is a bit more advanced than the `EmojiParser` from before, as we are now looking for **enclosing** (rather than **standalone**) hooks: Each link naturally consists of an opening (`<a href="internalUrl">`) and a closing (`</a>`) tag and we have to correctly find both of them.
-Don't worry, though, we can once again use the `HookFinder` service to do the actual searching.
+Don't worry, though, we can once again use the <a href="https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/utils/hookFinder.ts" target="_blank">`HookFinder`</a> service to do the actual searching.
 We just need to write two regexes for the opening and closing tag and hand them over.

 Let's assume we have prepared a simple `DynamicRouterLinkComponent` that is supposed to replace the normal links in the dynamic content string.
 It renders a single `[routerLink]`-element based on the inputs `link` (the relative part of the url), `queryParams` and `anchorFragment`.
-Here then, would be our custom `HookParser` to load it:
+Here then, would be our custom <a href="https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L49" target="_blank">`HookParser`</a> to load it:

 ```ts
 import { Injectable, Inject } from '@angular/core';